wp-plugins/search-magic-fields-2-widget/readme.txt

 3. The User's Interface for Searching Posts of the Selected Type.

 == Changelog ==
+= 0.4.4 =
-= 0.4.3 =
+* added range search for numeric and date custom fields = 0.4.3 =
 * made items shown per custom field user settable
 * fix bug where AND post content searches incorrectly failed